jeog/TDAmeritradeAPI/README_STREAMING.md

                         int *results_buffer );

 [Python]
 def stream.StreamingSession.start(self, *subscriptions):

+[Java]
+public class StreamingSession implements AutoCloseable {
+    ...
+    public List<Boolean>
+    start( List<StreamingSubscription> subscriptions ) throws CLibException;

+    public boolean
+    start( StreamingSubscription subscription ) throws CLibException;
+    ...
+}

 ```

-The C++ methods take a single subscription object or a vector of different ones and return the success/failure state of each subscription in the order they were passed.
-Other errors result in a ```StreamingException```.
+The C++ methods take a single subscription object or a vector of different ones.
+Both return the success/failure state of each subscription in the order they were passed.
+Errors result in a ```StreamingException```.

+The Java methods take a single subscription object or a list of different ones.
+Both return the success/failure state of each subscription in the order they were passed.
+Errors result in a ```TDAmeritradeAPI.CLibException```.

 The Python method takes one or more subscription objects, returning a list of bools to indicate success/failure of each.
 Other errors result in a ```clib.CLibException```.